 Winter Cover Crops

 Winter conditions can badly affect some crops like canola.
 Others, however, like clovers, especially crimson clover, annual rye, some vetches, and Austrian peas are suitable.
-Moreover, clover is edible.
+Moreover, clover is an edible weed.

-Winter wheat can be grown in any suitable environment.
+You can grow winter wheat in any suitable environment.
 After producing a beneficial greensward in early spring, they can be killed off and tilled in to enrich the soil for the summer crops.